-Provinces and territories have since requested extensions for a total of roughly 2,200 projects under the four programs.
-They have indicated that approximately \$6 billion out of a total of \$7 billion in federal contributions available through the four infrastructure programs will be claimed within the original two-year window.
-The remaining \$1 billion is expected to flow in 2011-12 (Table 3.2).
+Provinces and territories requested extensions for a total of roughly 2,200 projects under the four programs.
+As of January 31, 2011, provinces and territories indicated that approximately \$6 billion out of a total of \$7 billion in federal contributions available through the four infrastructure programs would be claimed within the original two-year window, with the remaining \$1 billion expected to flow in 2011-12.